Environments

 Authentication

 The API uses a persistent API key to authenticate requests.
+Provide the key using theAuthorization header with the value Bearer YOUR_API_KEY.

 Requests that fail authentication return a 401 (Unauthorized) status code.